Across the Divides:

 - Membership dues for 2016.
 If you haven’t yet paid your 2016 membership dues, please follow this link to retrieve the form.

 - Important publishing event for ATFE!
-Barbara J. Blodgett and Matthew Floding have edited a book just released this summer: Brimming with God: Reflecting Theologically on Cases in Ministry (Pickwick Publications); ISBN 13: 978-1-62564-996-6.
+Barbara J. Blodgett and Matthew Floding have edited a book: Brimming with God: Reflecting Theologically on Cases in Ministry (Pickwick Publications); ISBN 13: 978-1-62564-996-6.
 The book opens with a chapter on theological reflection within field education and is followed by eleven case studies.
 It usually has two theological field educators reflecting on each story to demonstrate how different approaches to theological reflection can yield varied theological and ministry implications.
 You can contact Toni Erebor at email@example.com to order or to find out more.
 Or you can click on this link: Brimming with God: Reflecting Theologically on Cases in Ministry.
 The book has strong possibilities for use in classes.

 - New page on this website– “How to Get Published” It offers guidance from an experienced editor, who regularly attends our ATFE Consultations, Beth Gaede.
 We appreciate her work for many of us and her willingness to offer her wisdom to us all.
 You can find it under the main tab for Research and Publications.